smastrom/react-rating/README.md

 ### I can see the nodes returned from rendering, but no styles have been applied.

-Check that you have imported the CSS as displayed in the [Basic usage](#basic-usage) section.
+Check that you are importing the CSS as displayed in the [Basic usage](#basic-usage) section.

-### I passed an array of SVGs but the stroke width looks different for each item.

-When passing different shapes for each rating item, this package forces you to use icons from the same collection to keep design consistency.
-Be sure you are doing that.

 You can find clean, attribution-free SVG collections at [SVG Repo](https://www.svgrepo.com/collections/monocolor).

-### I keep getting the error "itemShapes" is not a valid JSX element".
+### I keep getting the error "itemShapes is not a valid JSX element".

 Check that you are passing a JSX element and not a functional component: